Vital Records Online

 Who is Authorized to Order a Washington State Birth Certificate?

 Certified copies of birth records from Washington State are available only to individuals who have a direct connection to the person named on the record.
-Non-certified informational copies of birth certificates are available to the public.
+Non-certified informational copies of birth certificate are available to the public.
 These copies contain the same information as the official certificate; however, they are not considered legal documents and cannot be used for official purposes.

 Authorized People